 In any case, the four universities will continue their research using even bigger databases.

 But we must not get ahead of ourselves, says Mark Shriver (Penn State): “We won’t be able to predict a correct and complete face on the basis of DNA tomorrow.
 We’re not even close to knowing all the genes that give shape to our face.
 Furthermore, our age, environment, and lifestyle have an impact on what our face looks like as well.”
-Peter Claes (KU Leuven), who specialises in computational image analysis, points out that there are other potential applications as well: “With the same novel technology used in this study, we can also link other medical images – such as brain scans – to genes.
+Peter Claes (KU Leuven), who specializes in computational image analysis, points out that there are other potential applications as well: “With the same novel technology used in this study, we can also link other medical images – such as brain scans – to genes.
 In the long term, this could provide genetic insight into the shape and functioning of our brain, as well as in neurodegenerative diseases such as Alzheimer’s.”